-It was coming up on my second day in Kyoto and I was in a quandry.
+It was coming up on my second day traveling Kyoto and I was in a quandry.
 What would I do?

 I wanted the most affordable sightseeing itinerary and most efficient use of my day, as I’d have to return to Kyoto in time to catch the night bus to leave.

-This is why I don’t mind giving up some of my freedom for a hostel.
+This is why I don’t mind giving up a bit of freedom for a hostel.
 Not only are the people helping you, young and cute (vs. old and farty) but they’re professionals when it comes to scouring student rates and they know a good deal when they see it!

 - A round trip ticket to Osaka from Kyoto